~more recently updated recipes~

 Whisk together eggs, zest, onion, basil, flour, salt and pepper.
 Gently fold in zucchini.

 The large garden-huge zucchini I used cast off virtually no liquid during the draining stage so next time, I might gauge whether or not the draining step is required.
 Smaller zucchini, however, likely would require draining.
+But if you're in a rush, just give the zucchini a good, hard squeeze.
+Some times they release a lot of liquid (especially if you let them rest with a sprinkle of salt) but other times?
+Not so much.

 No dried chili peppers on hand?
 Skip entirely or mince a small hot pepper for the fritter batter.